 That?s the view of Pascal Culverhouse of the Electronic Tobacconist, a key player in a new industry that politicians, the courts and regulators are struggling to come to terms with.

+SME owners need to start with the grassroots to build up momentum. ?Engage with your customers on the issue and how it will affect your industry, both online and in person, as your customers could end up being your sturdiest support base.?
 They should then start to either develop strong arguments about how the law is appropriate to their business if its effects could be positive or, if it?s a threat, why the law would be against the public good if it were applied to their particular business.
 He pointed to that fact that Airbnb became legal in London this year because MPs were convinced that the “sharing economy” would provide cash-strapped Londoners with an additional income, despite the howls of protest from the hotel industry.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.